MauKMu/koishi/README.md

 # koishi.py

-Python 3 script for generating an SVG file with paths that resemble Koishi's "Genetics of the Subconscious" spell card.
+Python 3 script for generating an SVG file with paths that resemble Koishi's "Genetics of the Subconscious" spell card from Touhou 11.

 ## Dependencies